Giveth/donation-agent-evaluator-service/README.md

 #### Relevance Scoring Methodology

-The **Relevance to Cause** component (25% of total score) uses an improved assessment approach:
+The **Relevance to Cause** component (25% of total score) uses a simplified, two-component assessment:

 - **Social Media Relevance (50%)**: Combined evaluation of all Twitter and Farcaster posts for cause alignment
-- **Project Data Relevance (50%)**: Assessment of project description, updates, and titles for cause alignment
+- **Project Relevance (50%)**: Assessment of project title, description, latest update title, and latest update content for cause alignment

 **Scoring Rubric:**
 - **80-100**: Exceptional alignment - directly supports cause mission with clear evidence